 Airbnb Inc's Chief Technology Officer Aristotle Balogh Sells 2,750 Shares

-A recent SEC filing has revealed that Aristotle Balogh, Chief Technology Officer of Airbnb Inc (NASDAQ:ABNB), sold 2,750 shares of the company on December 26, 2023.
-The transaction was executed at an average price of $141 per share, resulting in a total sale amount of $387,750.
+Aristotle Balogh, the Chief Technology Officer of Airbnb Inc (NASDAQ:ABNB), executed a sale of 2,750 shares in the company on January 2, 2024, according to a SEC Filing.
+The transaction was carried out at a stock price of $134.43 per share, resulting in a total sale amount of $369,682.50.

-Over the past year, the insider has sold a total of 140,250 shares of Airbnb Inc and has not made any purchases of the stock.
-The recent sale by the insider is part of a broader trend observed over the past year, where there have been no insider buys and 107 insider sells for the company.
+Over the past year, the insider has sold a total of 143,000 shares of Airbnb Inc and has not made any purchases of the stock.
+The company's insider transaction history over the past year indicates a total of 111 insider sells and no insider buys.

-On the day of the insider's recent sale, shares of Airbnb Inc were trading at $141, giving the company a market cap of $87.24 billion.
+On the valuation front, Airbnb Inc's shares were trading at $134.43 on the day of the insider's recent transaction, giving the company a market capitalization of $85.704 billion.
+The price-earnings ratio stands at 16.17, which is below both the industry median of 20.16 and the company's historical median price-earnings ratio.

-The stock's price-earnings ratio stands at 16.46, which is below the industry median of 19.825 and also below the companys historical median price-earnings ratio.
-This valuation metric suggests that the stock is trading at a lower multiple compared to its peers and its own historical valuation.
+The stock's price-to-GF-Value ratio is 0.76, with a GF Value of $177.61, indicating that Airbnb Inc is considered Modestly Undervalued according to GuruFocus's valuation model.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.